Taking money from your pension plan soon? Here's what to think about

 Money in your pension plan can be passed on more tax efficiently than ever, depending on what type of pension plan you have, who you want to leave your pension savings to and the age you die.

 Your Will doesn’t normally cover your pension savings – so it’s important to tell your pension provider who you want your money to go to on your death.
 You can do this by nominating your beneficiaries and keeping them up to date.
 You can nominate the people – or charities – you’d like to get your pension savings, either online or by contacting your provider.
-They’ll take your wishes into account but cannot be bound by them.
+They’ll take your wishes into account.

 Leaving money to loved ones can be a complex area, so make sure you understand how to pass your wealth on tax efficiently to whomever you want.